 shingle roof replacement

-The extra thickness gives architectural shingles better wind resistance, better protection during Maryland’s storm seasons, and better performance during freeze and thaw cycles.
-They are also designed to mimic building materials like cedar shake or slate, which gives homeowners more control over curb appeal without paying luxury pricing.
+The extra thickness gives architectural shingles better wind resistance, greater protection during a storm season, and stronger roof performance during freeze and thaw cycles.
+They are also designed to mimic building materials like cedar shake or slate, which gives your roof an enhanced curb appeal without paying luxury pricing.

 Architectural Laminated Shingles